 Clinical Presentation

-This two-day-old term Nigerian male baby, born to a 27-year-old mother, was referred from a Primary health centre on account of the paleness of his body after delivery, vomiting noticed shortly after birth, and abdominal distention noticed on the second day of life.
-Vomiting was precipitated by feeds, and he had about three episodes for the first two days.
-Vomitus was initially mixed with altered blood but cleared by the next day.
-The abdominal distention was noticed by his grandmother, necessitating their presentation at a Primary Health centre.
-The pregnancy was supervised at a health facility, but the mother also sought the ser- vices of a Traditional Birth Attendant (TBA), where she received herbal-based mixtures during the last three months of her pregnancy.
-Two prenatal scans done at the fourth and eighth months of pregnancy were said to have been normal.
-La- bour was prolonged, and delivery was spontaneous vertex delivery by a TBA at term.
+This two-day-old Nigerian male baby, born to a 27-year-old mother, was referred from a primary health center due to the paleness of his body after delivery, vomiting observed shortly after birth, and abdominal distention noted on the second day of life.
+The vomiting was triggered by feeds, with approximately three episodes occurring in the first two days.
+The vomitus was initially mixed with altered blood but cleared by the next day.
+The abdominal distention was first noticed by his grandmother, necessitating their visit to a primary health center.
+The pregnancy was supervised at a health facility; however, the mother also sought the services of a Traditional Birth Attendant (TBA), where she received herbal-based mixtures during the last three months of her pregnancy.
+Two prenatal scans conducted at the fourth and eighth months of pregnancy were reported to be normal.
+Labor was prolonged, and the delivery was a spontaneous vertex delivery by a TBA at term.
 He cried after five minutes of resuscitation and weighed 4 kg at birth.

-Examination findings were severe pallor and respiratory distress.
-He had a res- piratory rate of 51 cycles per minute, a heart rate of 180 beats per minute, a blood pressure of 73/30 mmHg, a temperature of 37˚C and SPO2 of 97% in room air.
+Examination findings included severe pallor and respiratory distress.
+He had a respiratory rate of 51 cycles per minute, a heart rate of 180 beats per minute, a blood pressure of 73/30 mmHg, a temperature of 37˚C, and an SPO2 of 97% in room air.
 His abdomen was distended and tense, with visible anterior abdominal wall veins.
-An abdominal girth of 36 cm was measured 5 cm from the xiphisternum, and a firm mass was felt in his right lumber region.
-Other abdominal organs were diffi- cult to palpate.
-Other systemic examination findings were essentially normal.
-There were no clinical signs suggestive of co-existing congenital anomalies.
-A provi- sional diagnosis of Wilms tumour was made.
+An abdominal girth of 36 cm was measured 5 cm from the xiphisternum, and a firm mass was palpated in his right lumbar region.
+Other abdominal organs were difficult to palpate.
+The remaining systemic examination findings were essentially normal.
+There were no clinical signs suggestive of coexisting congenital anomalies.
+A provisional diagnosis of Wilms’ tumor was made.

 Laboratory and Radiologic Findings